-^{25 &}lt;u>See also Section VI(D) of the Plan.
+See also Section VI(D) of the Plan.

-A Trade-at ISO is a Limit Order for a Pilot Security that meets the following requirements: (i) when routed to a Trading Center, the limit order is identified as a Trade-at Intermarket Sweep Order; and (ii) simultaneously with the routing of the limit order identified as a Trade-at Intermarket Sweep Order, one or more additional limit orders, as necessary, are routed to execute against the full size of any protected bid, in the case of a limit order to sell, or the full displayed size of any protected offer, in the case of a limit order to buy, for the Pilot Security with a price that is better than or equal to the limit price of the limit order identified as a Trade-at Intermarket Sweep Order.
-See Exchange Rule 11.21(a)(7)(A)(i).
-These additional routed orders also must be marked as Trade-at Intermarket Sweep Orders.
-Id.

-Trade-at ISO instruction only indicates that all of the better and equal priced buy orders have been cleared.
+A Trade-at ISO is a Limit Order for a Pilot Security that meets the following requirements: (i) when routed to a Trading Center, the limit order is identified as a contra-side Protected Quotations.
+For example, assume the NBBO is \$10.00 (NYSE) x \$10.05 (Nasdaq) in a Test Group 3 security.
+An order with a Market Peg instruction to buy at \$10.10 with a zero Offset is entered on the Exchange.
+The order would be ranked and hidden on the EDGA Book at \$10.05.
+A Trade-at ISO to sell at \$10.05 is then entered.
+In this example, no execution occurs on the Exchange because Nasdaq is displaying an order to sell at \$10.05.
+The Trade-at ISO instruction only indicates that all of the better and equal priced buy orders have been cleared.
 It does not indicate that the seller has cleared any Protected Offers.

-Therefore, the Exchange proposes to not accept Market Pegged Orders in all Test Groups in an effort to maintain consistent behavior amongst all Pilot Securities, reduce unnecessary System complexity, avoid an internally locked book, and due to the limited execution opportunities for Market Pegged Orders due to the Trade-at Prohibition in Test Group Three.
+Therefore, the Exchange proposes to not accept orders with a Market Peg instruction in Test Group Three in an effort to reduce unnecessary System complexity, avoid an internally locked book, and due to the limited execution opportunities for orders with a Market Peg instruction due to the Trade-at Prohibition.